Colombo Old Town Hall Building and Museum – කොලඹ පැරණි නගර සභා ගොඩනැගිල්ල හා කෞතුකාගාරය

 Loading...

-Town hall was the first civic building at the time to be opened in Colombo.
-Its architecture has the overall features of a Neo-gothic building with its predominance of pointed arches and cast iron columns.
-The building was used as the municipal headquarters from 1873-1924 until in 1925 it was moved to a new premises.
+The Town Hall was the first civic building at the time to be opened in Colombo.
+Its architecture has the overall features of a Neo-Gothic building with its predominance of pointed arches and cast iron columns.
+The building was used as the municipal headquarters from 1873-1924 until in 1925 it was moved to new premises.

-After a long period of disuse, the building was renovated in 1980 and and then president Ranasinhe Premadasa and in 1984, the adjoining building was converted to a museum of the town hall.
-The renovated Edinburgh Hall now converted to an market place and rented out to street hawkers by the Municipal Council.
+After a long period of disuse, the building was renovated in 1980 and then President Ranasinhe Premadasa and in 1984, the adjoining building was converted to a museum of the Town Hall.
+The renovated Edinburgh Hall is now converted into a marketplace and rented out to street hawkers by the Municipal Council.

-At the upstairs of the building a council meeting has been recreated using the original wooden furniture and life size clay mannequins.
+At the upstairs of the building, a council meeting has been recreated using the original wooden furniture and life-size clay mannequins.
 The dummies are placed so as to recreate a council meeting from 1906.
-A few antique typewriters and a map dating to 1785 lies against the wall.
+A few antique typewriters and a map dating to 1785 lie against the wall.

-The museum consists of number of interesting artifices of the Council. a old post with old street name boards mounted on it, sewage transportation carts, a old van which has functioned as a mobile library, antique boilers and timers, light holders, taps, fans and machinery of every description and in one of the display cases there’s even a giant bulb.
-Gas lit, it used to stand at the centre of the junction outside.
+The museum consists of several interesting artefacts of the Council. an old post with old street name boards mounted on it, sewage transportation carts, an old van which has functioned as a mobile library, antique boilers and timers, light holders, taps, fans and machinery of every description and in one of the display cases there’s even a giant bulb.
+Gas-lit, it used to stand at the centre of the junction outside.
 This single bulb was enough to light the entire area and is probably the only one of its kind left.

-The building had not seen much repairs done for last few decades and said to be again falling in to despair.
-Though this interesting little place lies in the heart of the city its little known by locals and rarely visited.
+The building had not seen many repairs done for the last few decades and is said to be again falling into despair.
+Though this interesting little place lies in the heart of the city it’s little known by locals and rarely visited.

 Also See